Banana bunchy top virus

 Banana bunchy top virus (BBTV) is a plant pathogenic virus of the family Nanoviridae known for infecting banana plants and other crops.
 It is aphid transmitted.

 Definition

 Banana bunchy top is a viral disease caused by a single-stranded DNA virus called the banana bunchy top virus (BBTV).
 It was first identified in Fiji in 1879, and has spread around the world since then.
 Like many viruses, BBTV was named after the symptoms seen, where the infected plants are stunted and have "bunchy" leaves at the top.
 The disease is transmitted from plant-to-plant in tropical regions of the world by aphids, banana aphids which can also feed on Heliconia and flowering ginger (from the family Zingiberaceae), which is an important factor in control of the disease.
 There are no resistant varieties, so controlling the spread by vectors and plant materials are the only management methods.
-Symptoms include spotting any deformed plant appearance.

 Transmission

 All babuviruses are aphid transmitted including BBTV.
 Information is lacking regarding vector-virus interactions.